mathwhiz1212/autocompilegpg/README.md

 # simpleautocompilegpg
 Simple script that automatically downloads, verifies and compiles GnuPG.

-The current version installs/upgrades GnuPG to GnuPG V.1.4.19.
+This scirpt installs GnuPG-1.4.19 or upgrades current version to GnuPG-1.4.19.

 The goal of this script is to upgrade all of the GnuPG V.1.* to V.1.4.19 as there are many vulnerable versions floating around, even the last version is vulnerable.